 Problem #1

-A pendulum bob weighing 0.1 kg swings in a circular path with a radius of 0.5 meters and a velocity of 2 m/s.
+A pendulum bob weighing 0.1 kg swings in a circular path with a radius of 0.5 meters and a speed of 2 m/s.
 Calculate the centrifugal force exerted on the pendulum bob during its swinging motion.

 Solution